 I look for authenticity in my models -- even a bit of wildness, in the sense of not trying to conform to some pre-determined set of perfectly glamorous poses.
 I prefer to capture moments that are more ambiguous or emotionally intense... those that reflect vulnerability or strength, passion or rage, distress or empowerment.
 If you, as a model, have to stretch yourself a little bit (either physically or emotionally) for the sake of a pose, it's likely to result in a great image.
 (That said, I am always respectful of a model's personal limits when modeling.)

 The artistic images I create may be used in my online portfolio or in future publications or gallery exhibits.
-(I'm proud to have been selected as an exhibitor in the Seattle Erotic Art Festival and Miami's ARTundressed.)
+(I'm proud to have been selected as an exhibitor in several galleries and art festivals around the country.)
 If you are a professional model, I am happy to share credit with you by name or reference.
 If you are not a model, I am happy to keep your details anonymous.
 I will retain the copyright on my images, but will also share them with you for use in your own portfolio or photo collection.
 My budget is small, so I prefer to work "TFP" (Trade-for-portfolio) when I can; but I am also willing to pay standard model rates, as my budget permits, for those who depend on it to make a living, especially for nude or erotic work.

 The projects listed below represent themes I am interested in exploring creatively.
 If you see something you like, drop me a note through my contact page.
 If you're interested in photos that are not on this list, I am still willing to work with you at my standard rates -- or, make me a pitch with your ideas for creative collaboration.
 And if you're working with me for the first time, read more about my creative process and artistic vision.